Members Only Login

 Q. Would a themed issue that is tied to various department sections in the publication qualify in the Special Section category?
 For example, we have feature stories running throughout the book in various department sections on a single theme.
 The issue also features a cover story on the topic.
 These stories are clearly tied together with a logo.
 However, they are not packaged together as one whole special section.

-A. All your articles would not qualify as a special section because all the articles are not packaged together as a section and some of them are apparently departments.
+A. Your articles would not qualify as a special section, because the articles are not packaged together as a section.
 The Special Section category is for feature articles appearing together in a section.
 However, if you have two features packaged next to each other, then those could be submitted in the special section category.
 Also, you might consider entering up to five of the articles into the Single Topic Coverage by a Team category.

 Q. What files should I prepare for my submission?